pachadotdev/analogsea/README.md

 ## Create a DO account

-If you don't already have one, [create a DO account](https://www.digitalocean.com/?refcode=0740f5169634).
-By using this link, you'll start with $10 in credits (enough for >600 hours of computing on a 1 gb machine), and if you become a digital ocean customer we'll get some DO credits for us to offset our costs for testing.
-Thanks :)
+If you don't already have one, [create a DO account](https://m.do.co/c/6119f0430dad).
+By using this link, you'll start with $100 in credits (enough for >600 hours of computing on a 1 gb machine).
+Thanks to DigitalOcean for covering the costs for testing!

 ## Authenticate

 The best way to authenticate is to generate a personal access token (https://cloud.digitalocean.com/settings/tokens/new) and save it in an environment variable called `DO_PAT`.
 If you don't do this, you'll be prompted to authenticate in your browser the first time you use analogsea.

 Make sure you provide digitial ocean your public key at https://cloud.digitalocean.com/ssh_keys.
 Github has some good advice on creating a new public key if you don't already have one: https://help.github.com/articles/generating-ssh-keys/.